msd-code-academy/react-workshop/09-typescript-in-react/README.md

 ##### UseEffect

-Typing the `useEffect` is very easy, we should only take care not to return anything other than a function or undefined:
+Typing the `useEffect` is very easy, we should only take care not to return anything other than a `function` or `undefined`:

 ```TypeScript
 React.useEffect(